 Perform basic math skills (add, subtract, multiply and divide)

 Must be sixteen (16) years of age or older

 Adhere to strict attendance policies for theory, lab, and clinical classes

-Demonstrate coping skills to safely engage in care of patient/residents
+Demonstrate communication skills to safely engage in care of patient/residents

-PLEASE NOTE: All students will be required to have a criminal background check prior to starting the clinical portion of this class.
+PLEASE NOTE: All students will be required to have a fingerprinting criminal background check.
 A misdemeanor or felony conviction may prevent you from becoming certified and/or working in a healthcare setting.
 Please visit www.idph.state.il.us/nar/home.htm for a listing of disqualifying convictions and waiver information.
-If you have a disqualifying conviction you must obtain a waiver (as outlined on the Health Care Registry site) prior to starting ALH 1214.
+If you have a disqualifying conviction you must obtain a waiver (as outlined on the Health Care Registry site) prior to starting the ALH 1214 class.